Topographic Data Resources

 - Regional Digital Elevation Data

-- USGS Seamless Data Server - National Elevation Dataset 1/9 arc-second data.
+- USGS Seamless Data Server ( This site may be offline. ) - National Elevation Dataset 1/9 arc-second data.

 - USDA Geospatial Gateway (more info) - IfSAR high resolution DEM data.